Obesity in Germany: 2011 – Present

 The number of overweight people in Germany has stagnated between 1998 and December 2011.
 67.1% of all men between 18 and 79 are considered overweight with a BMI of 25 or greater.
+In 2019, the proportion of overweight and obese people in Germany was at an average level for the EU-27.

 Childhood obesity

 Italy has surpassed Germany for having the fattest children in Europe.
 A survey in 2007 had Germany listed as the country with "the highest proportion of overweight children in Europe."
 However, despite dropping in the rankings, the number of truly obese children have doubled in the past decade.

 Around 4% of 5 to 7 year-olds and 8% of 10 to 14 year-olds are obese in Germany.

-Healthy lifestyle
+Healthful lifestyle

-Only 14% live a "completely healthy" life.
+Only 14% live a "completely healthful" life.
 Almost a quarter of German adults meet the definition of obesity.
 Both men and women are around 23%.

 State-by-state

 Mecklenburg-Vorpommern go on foot or by bicycle to get where they need to more often than any other state.
 Mecklenburg-Vorpommern has the most people living a "completely healthy" life at a rate of 19.8% of the people while Saxony-Anhalt have the fewest people living a "completely healthy" life.
 Thuringia has the healthiest eating habits while people from North Rhine-Westphalia and Berlin have the worst eating habits.